-- Develop and adopt an MPO Complete Streets Policy to guide funding of projects, which will replace the reference to the "State of Wisconsin's Pedestrian and Bicycle Accommodations law and associated rules in effect on May 2015" in the MPO's STBG-U Project Application Screening Criteria (A.3.). - Provide assistance to local governments as needed in implementing the Bicycle Transportation Plan and bicycle and pedestrian related RTP recommendations, including data collection and analysis, providing recommendations on best practices, prioritizing projects based on gaps and barriers, and building community support.
-This includes current project to assist the Village of Oregon's Ad Hoc Transportation Committee in developing multimodal transportation recommendations.
-It also includes assistance to the City of Sun Prairie in developing an Active Transportation Plan and to the City of Madison in planned effort to refine its priority bicycle network and identify priority intersection and other improvements to the network.

-- Provide assistance to communities with ADA transition planning, including identification of gaps and barriers in the accessible pedestrian network and the development of improvement prioritization metrics. - Continue to maintain the bicycle facility, bicycle level of traffic stress, and pedestrian facility geodatabases and networks.
-Update them based on information from local staff on projects completed in 2022.
+- Provide assistance to local governments as needed in implementing the Bicycle Transportation Plan and bicycle and pedestrian related RTP recommendations, including data collection and analysis, providing recommendations on best practices, prioritizing projects based on gaps and barriers, and building community support.
+This includes the current project to assist the Village of Oregon's Ad Hoc Transportation Committee in developing multimodal transportation recommendations.
+It also includes assistance to the City of Madison in a planned effort to refine its priority bicycle network and identify priority intersection and other improvements to the network. - Provide assistance to communities with ADA transition planning, including identification of gaps and barriers in the accessible pedestrian network and the development of improvement prioritization metrics. - Continue to maintain the bicycle facility, bicycle level of traffic stress, and pedestrian facility geodatabases and networks.
+Update them based on information from local staff on projects completed in 2023.
 Update the combined pedestrian, bicycle, and transit network for conducting accessibility analyses.
-Complete work to revise the bicycle level of traffic stress methodology to more closely mirror NATCO Bicycle Facilities Guide.
+Complete work to revise the bicycle level of traffic stress methodology to more closely mirror NATCO Bicycle Facilities Guide. - Continue to implement the MPO Complete Streets Policy.

-Products: Bicycle Transportation Plan, working papers and reports, maps and other visualizations, geodatabase and network files, and ArcGIS online applications, Complete Streets policy.
+Products: Active Transportation Plan, working papers and reports, maps and other visualizations, geodatabase and network files, and ArcGIS online applications.